tylerthomasallen/docs/src/pages/dashboard/integrate.md

     - Add your Facebook credentials to allow us to link your Facebook dashboard to the Branch dashboard
     - This configuration allows us to send and receive attribution data from Facebook

-- #### Configure social media
-    - Go to [Link Settings](https://dashboard.branch.io/link-settings) on the Branch Dashboard
-    - Set the default image preview for your deep links when shared on social media
-    - These values are typically overridden by [Custom link behavior](pages/links/integrate/#custom-link-behavior) which differentiate your deep links between one another

 - #### Change link domain
     - Go to [Link Settings](https://dashboard.branch.io/link-settings) on the Branch Dashboard